polyfish42/Quizlet/README.md

 * [elm-test](https://github.com/elm-community/elm-test)

 ## License
-This project is licensed under the Apache License - see the LICENSE.md file for details
+This project is licensed under the Apache License - see the LICENSE.md file for details.